pombreda/lepl/doc-src/manual/started.rst

 First Example
 -------------

-The structure of a piece of text is described in LEPL using *matchers*.
+The structure of a piece of text is described in Lepl using *matchers*.
 A simple matcher might recognise a letter, digit or space.
 More complex matchers are built from these to recognise words, equations, etc.